DaniloNovakovic/cloud-compute-service/README.md

 1. Copy files from `_JobWorkerDllsForTesting` into `./packages/_JobWorker/` folder (Check [Compute Configuration](#Compute-Configuration) section if you want to change path)
 1. Build and run solution

-> Note: This project is made in .NET Framework 4.7.2
+> Note: This project is made using .NET Framework 4.7.2

 ## Client